Residential & Educational Services

-Robert B. Jolicoeur Schools - serve students 8-21 with both general and special educational needs.
+Gammon Academy Educational ProgramsServe students 5-21 with both general and special educational needs.
 The highly advantageous faculty to student ratio insures exceptional instruction and includes all related services.
-Our faculty use Positive Behavior Interventions and Supports to help students develop behavioral and social skills.
-This skill building occurs in a structured setting, supporting and reinforcing the students’ developing self-confidence and self-esteem.
+Our faculty use Positive Behavior interventions and supports to help students develop behavioral and social skills.
+The skill building occurs in a structured setting, supporting and reinforcing the students developing confidence and self-esteem.

 Our Professional Staff

 The staff at each Easter Seals Res/Ed facility is carefully selected and highly trained individuals who truly care about youth and families.
 Staff will work closely with the youth and their families to ensure necessary supports are available to reunify successfully.

 - Master's Level Clinicians

 - Nursing Department with Medical and Psychiatric Expertise

 - Academic curriculum including art, music and physical education aligned with the New Hampshire state standards